-OverviewThis module tackles a variety of hot and/or critical topics in cognitive psychology, building upon the theories and research assimilated at Stages 1 and 2.
-The goal of the tutor or tutors, experts on their topics, is to bring you to a more advanced level, where you can start to evaluate pieces of research in terms of their findings, conceptual underpinnings and/or methodological choices.
-This year, the focus is on free will and metacognition, looking in particular at the extent to which we control, or feel we control, cognitive processes such as decision-making, attention, and memory.
-Practical applications and relevance to a general understanding of behaviour are emphasised throughout.
+This module tackles a variety of hot and/or critical topics in cognitive psychology, building upon the theories and research assimilated at Stages 1 and 2.
+The goal of the lecturers, all experts on their topics, is to bring students to a more advanced level, where they can start to evaluate pieces of research in terms of their findings, conceptual underpinnings and/or methodological choices.
+The overarching theme focuses on free will and metacognition, looking in particular at the extent to which we control, or feel we control, our cognitive processes and behaviour in areas such as decision making, imitation and memory.
+We will discuss research that has used a variety of methods, including behavioural, animal and neuroimaging techniques.
+Practical applications and relevance to a general understanding of behaviour will be emphasised throughout.

 Method of assessment

-Acquire intellectual skill of critical reflection when considering the diversity of perspectives in the study of cognition in its broader context.
+12.2 Use the intellectual skill of critical reflection when considering the diversity of perspectives in the study of cognition in its broader context.

-Ability to critically evaluate through written analysis and interpretation the application of cognitive theory and empirical findings to its broader context.
+12.4 Evaluate through written analysis and interpretation the application of cognitive theory and empirical findings to its broader context.